 woman&home thanks Dr Dennis Gross and Dr. Daphne Thioly-Bensoussa for their time and expertise

-Sarah-Jane Corfield-Smith, or SJ as she’s known, is a freelance Beauty Director.
-She has worked in the beauty industry for more than 15 years and, as well as woman&home, has contributed to titles such as Stylist, The Daily Mail and The Times.
+Sarah-Jane Corfield-Smith has worked in the beauty industry for more than 15 years and, as well as woman&home, has contributed to titles such as Stylist, The Daily Mail and The Times.

 As a mum of two little girls she has limited time to spend on herself, so if you’re looking for hard-working multi-tasking products, she’s the one in the know.